-- 4. Before placing the child in the child restraint, use force to tilt the child restraint from side to side, and tug it forward to make sure that it is securely held in place. - 5.
+- 4. Before placing the child in the child restraint, use force to tilt the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
+It should not move more than 1 inch (25 mm). - 5.
 If it is not secure, try to tighten the belt again, or put the restraint in another seat. - 6.
 Check to make sure the child restraint is properly secured prior to each use.